How to Negotiate a Home Warranty in Real Estate Deals

 • Always present it as a low-cost, high-goodwill gesture for the seller

-Seller Motivations & Common Objections
+Seller Motivations and Common Objections

-Understanding why a seller might say yes — or push back — helps agents prepare better counteroffers.
+Understanding why a seller might say yes, or push back, helps agents prepare better counteroffers.

 Pros